 DrawSQL Strengths

 Our Vision: We're not trying to compete directly with DrawSQL today.
-Instead, we're building toward something different - a truly collaborative, open source visualization tool that puts user feedback at the center.
+Instead, we're building toward something different - an open source visualization tool with planned collaboration features that puts user feedback at the center.
 If you're patient and want to help shape the future, we'd love to have you as an early user.

 Our Roadmap